 3. Discover your most shared blog posts, products or pages

-Social interaction can be a good indicator of blog posts and products that visitors like so it is imperative that you track them.
+Social interactions provide valuable business data as it is a good indicator of blog post topics and products that visitors like so it is imperative that you track them.
 By default, social activity like Facebook likes, Twitter tweets or other social network shares are not tracked so you will either have to add the Google Analytics social tracking code directly on your website or use a tool like Google Tag Manager to track them.

 If social tracking is not implemented, you can use other page metrics like time on page, pageviews , page value or bounce rate to find the most popular posts or pages from your website.
 You could also use scroll tracking to see if users scroll until the end of the page and based on this to determine if the page is interesting to the reader or not.

-Once you’ve found your most shared / popular posts, create more of them and less of the not so popular ones.
+Once you’ve found your most shared / popular posts, create more posts on that topic and less of the not so popular topics.

 4. Implementing contend grouping for your blog posts / products / pages